A Java Math.BigDecimal Implementation of Core Mathematical Functions: Abstract

 \section{Abstract}

 The mathematical functions $\log(x)$, $\exp(x)$, $\sqrt[n]x$, $\sin(x)$, $\cos(x)$, $\tan(x)$, $\arcsin(x)$, $\arctan(x)$, $x^y$, $\sinh(x)$, $\cosh(x)$, $\tanh(x)$ and $\Gamma(x)$ have been implemented for arguments $x$ in the real domain in a native Java library on top of the multi-precision \texttt{BigDecimal} representation of floating point numbers.
 This supports scientific applications where more than the double precision accuracy of the library of the Standard Edition is desired.
-The full source code is made available.
+The full source code is made available under the LGPL v3.0.